duxman/luces/README.md

-                          MUSIC -> execute with music file "ProgramInterval"     : Wait time between executions "Sequences"           : Array of Zones to activate "MusicFiles"          : Arrray of songs
+                          MUSIC -> execute with music file "ProgramInterval"     : Wait time between executions "Sequences"           : Array of Zones to activate "MusicFiles"          : Arrray of songs wav or mp3 files The mp3 files will beed converted to wav the first time we play then.
 ````
 **Zones.json**